mattar88/auth_login_register_flutter_getx/README.md

      - api_service.dart
      #Contains the sigin and signup rest api functions
      - auth_api_service.dart
-     #Contains the functions that communicate with the local storage to CRUD the access token and other variables using get_storage package
+     #Contains the functionality of Authorization and Authentication to the server
      - cache_service.dart
      #It responsible to the status of internet connection it use internet_connection_checker package
      - connectivity_service.dart
      #Contains the REST api service of home
      - home_api_service.dart
-      #Contains the REST api service of home
+      #Contains Empty example of the REST api service
-     -oauth_client_service.dart
-     #Contains the endpoints and the  functionality for Client  OAuth2

  - /controllers
      # Responsible for signin and signup and share this functionality with login and signup controllers
      - auth_controller.dart
      #Contains the logic and the functionality of home page
      - home_controller.dart
-     #Containes the logic of Login page(Form validations, sigin request and other) and inherit some functionality from auth controller
      - login_controller.dart
      #Containes the logic of Login page and inherit some functionality from auth controller
      - signup_controller.dart.dart